syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the application tab to contain application menu or backstage page in the ribbon control.
+Specifies the application tab to contain application menu or backstage page in the ribbon control.